menu

 In Crane Hill, however, the average commute to work is quite long.
 On average, people spend 36.84 minutes each day getting to work, which is significantly higher than the national average.

-Crane Hill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Crane Hill does not have a public transit system used by locals to get to and from work.

 Demographics